 Symptoms of PTSD

-Adolescents who suffer from PTSD struggle with similar symptoms as adults do, but some of the signs of this disorder are often mistaken for behavioral issues.
+Adolescents who suffer from PTSD often display signs that are mistaken for behavioral issues.
 This disorder can cause a wide range of symptoms, and no one experiences PTSD the same way.
 But left untreated, posttraumatic stress disorder can have a devastating impact on an adolescent’s life.
 Some of the signs and symptoms of PTSD include:

 - Develops disrespectful or destructive behavior